zilexa/Homeserver/Recommendations.md

 ## Hardware recommendations

 A lot of research has been done to determine the required choices to have a rock stable, future-proof homeserver with the lowest power consumption.
-The system will be running 24/7, so power consumption matters.
+The system will be running 24/7, so power consumption matters!
 With the recommendations below you should be able to reach idle power consumption of 2.5W up to 8W.

+- Goal 1: find parts with the lowest power consumption or parts that have high efficiency (wich is variable based on consumption) at low wattage.
+- Goal 2: identify parts specifically built to run continuously 24x7x365 (which is often the opposite of parts built for gaming/performance!)

 The research can be found in [this Dutch forum](https://gathering.tweakers.net/forum/list_messages/2096876) (or see [translation](https://gathering-tweakers-net.translate.goog/forum/list_messages/2096876?_x_tr_sl=nl&_x_tr_tl=en&_x_tr_hl=nl&_x_tr_pto=wapp)), the first post is long and contains the most important information.
 Below the concluding recommendations:

-## Motherboard
+## Motherboard (non-gaming, with parts focused on power consumption/efficiency, with ECC memory support)
 _non-gaming, Intel for lowest power consumption, ECC memory support_ The most essential part: A motherboard designed specifically for 24/7/365 stable operation with low power consumption, instead of a motherboard designed for gaming.
   - (with ECC memory support) mATX: Fujitsu D3644-B mATX (supports ECC)